eslint/eslint/docs/rules/func-names.md

 * `"as-needed"` requires function expressions to have a name, if the name cannot be assigned automatically in an ES6 environment
 * `"never"` disallows named function expressions, except in recursive functions, where a name is needed

+This rule has an object option:

+* `"generators": "always" | "as-needed" | "never"`
+    * `"always"` require named generators
+    * `"as-needed"` require named generators if the name cannot be assigned automatically in an ES6 environment.
+    * `"never"` disallow named generators where possible.

+When a value for `generators` is not provided the behavior for generator functions falls back to the base option.

 ### always

 Examples of **incorrect** code for this rule with the default `"always"` option: